bizzara/ChatGPT/README.md

 ## Contributing

-Contributions to the Chat GPT Clone app are welcome!
+Contributions to Med-GPT are welcome!
 If you find any issues or want to add new features, please open an issue or submit a pull request